-With 138 libraries per 100,000 citizens, Slovakia tops the New York Syracuse University chart of The Best Countries for Book Lovers leaving behind Palau and Finland.
+With 138 libraries per 100,000 citizens, Slovakia tops the chart of The Best Countries for Book Lovers by Syracuse University's School of Information Studies master of information management program, leaving behind Palau and Finland.

 "Slovakia, it turns out, is a paradise for book lovers," reads the university press release.